"Proclaiming God's Eternal Plan for Israel"

 Physical Requirements: Must be able to walk without assistance, keep up with the group, climb many steps and be able to walk 5 - 7 miles per day, without slowing down the group.

-LAND PORTION (includes hotels, transportation, all entrance fees, tips, breakfasts, dinners and special meals) will cost $5,022.
-Full tour cost: $6,796 and includes airfare.
+LAND PORTION (includes hotels, transportation, all entrance fees, tips, breakfasts, dinners and special meals) will cost $4,052.
+Full tour cost: $5,467 and includes airfare from LAX.
+(Cost for the optional Shiloh portion will be additional).

 ITINERARY (Subject to Change)